 These buyers think like more traditional investors.
 They want to buy your company, hold it for a defined period of time, and sell it again for a profit.
 There are specific subcategories within the group of financial buyers.
 Here are several types you may encounter.

-• A family office is associated with a successful business that is closely held.
-It sets aside money in order to diversify or create opportunities for the up-and-coming next generation.
+A family office is associated with a successful business that is closely held.
+It sets aside money to diversify or create opportunities for the up-and-coming next generation.
+Each family office is unique, so it’s important to find out as much as you can about what a family office may be looking for in terms of their objectives, strategy, and timing.

 One option you may be considering is a proprietary deal—where you work with a potential buyer who approached you in an unsolicited manner.
-Proprietary deals have their own unique pros and cons.
+There are unique pros and cons to these types of transactions and it’s important to have realistic expectations around a proprietary deal.

 Getting Your House in Order